GeekInTheNorth/GeekInTheNorth.github.io/_posts/2024-09-16-how-to-create-an-optimizely-addon-part-3.md

   - MyAddOn.Core.csproj
   - MyAddOn.Test.csproj

-In this scenario, the administrator interface for the AddOn is separated from its core shared functionality.
+In this scenario, the administrator interface for the Add-on is separated from its core shared functionality.
 This design enables a consuming site to incorporate MyAddOn.Admin into their Optimizely website project and to reference MyAddOn.Core within any project in their solution structure.
 Consequently, MyAddOn.Admin has a direct dependency on MyAddOn.Core.
 To publish MyAddOn.Admin as a NuGet package, MyAddOn.Core must also be published as a NuGet package.
 It should be noted that MyAddOn.Admin only requires MyAddOn.Core as a project dependency during development; this dependency will be converted into a package dependency during the packaging process.

 ## Defining NuGet Properties